Razak Abalorah making basic errors due to a dip in form- Abubakari Damba

-Former Black Stars goalkeeper, Abubakri Damba, has said that Asante Kotoko's goalkeeper, Razak Abalorah has lost his form and needs to be on the bench to regain his confidence.
+Former Ghana goalkeeper, Abubakri Damba, says Asante Kotoko goalkeeper, Razak Abalorah has lost his form and needs to be on the bench to regain his confidence.

 According to Damba, Abalorah has been making too many basic mistakes which could be a sign of a dip in form despite considering him as one of the best goalkeepers in the Ghana Premier League.